-Copyright © 2020 Achronix Semiconductor Corporation.
+Copyright © 2023 Achronix Semiconductor Corporation.
 All rights reserved.
-Achronix, Speedcore, Speedster, and ACE are trademarks of Achronix Semiconductor Corporation in the U.S. and/or other countries All other trademarks are the property of their respective owners.
+Achronix, Speedster and VectorPath are registered trademarks, and Speedcore and Speedchip are trademarks of Achronix Semiconductor Corporation.
+All other trademarks are the property of their prospective owners.
 All specifications subject to change without notice.